koenrane/KR-new-site/content/import/towards-a-new-impact-measure.md

 For example, if my plan is to open a door, walk across the room, and sit down, we calculate the penalties as follows:

+ is opening the door and doing nothing for two time steps. is opening the door, walking across the room, and doing nothing for one time step.

+ is opening the door, walking across the room, and doing nothing for one time step. is opening the door, walking across the room, and sitting down.

 - $\text{Penalty}(\text{open})$
+	- $h_\text{inaction}$ is doing nothing for three time steps.
+	- $h_\text{action}$ is opening the door and doing nothing for two time steps.
-- $\text{Penalty}(\text{walk})$
+- $\text{Penalty}(\text{walk} \mid \text{open})$
+	- $h_\text{inaction}$ is opening the door and doing nothing for two time steps.
+	- $h_\text{action}$ is opening the door, walking across the room, and doing nothing for one time step.
-- $\text{Penalty}(\text{sit})$
+- $\text{Penalty}(\text{sit} \mid \text{walk})$
+	- $h_\text{inaction}$ is opening the door, walking across the room, and doing nothing for one time step.
+	 - $h_\text{action}$ is opening the door, walking across the room, and sitting down.

 _After_ we finish each (partial) plan, we see how well we can maximize $u$ from there.
 If we can do better as a result of the action, that's penalized.
 If we can't do as well, that's also penalized.

-_Notes:_
+> [!note] Notes
+>

-- This isn't a penalty "in addition" to what the agent "really wants"; $u'_A$ (and in a moment, the slightly improved $u''_A$) _is _what evaluates outcomes.
+> - This isn't a penalty "in addition" to what the agent "really wants"; $u'_A$ (and in a moment, the slightly improved $u''_A$) _is _what evaluates outcomes.
-- We penalize the actions individually in order to prevent _ex post_ offsetting and ensure dynamic consistency.
+> - We penalize the actions individually in order to prevent _ex post_ offsetting and ensure dynamic consistency.
-- Trivially, plans composed entirely of ∅ actions have 0 penalty.
+> - Trivially, plans composed entirely of ∅ actions have 0 penalty.
-- Although we used high-level actions for simplicity, the formulation holds no matter the action granularity.
+> - Although we used  high-level actions for simplicity, the formulation holds no matter the action granularity.
+> 	- One might worry that _almost every_ granularity produces overly lenient penalties.
+This does not appear to be the case.
+To keep $Q_u$ the same (and elide questions of changing the u representations), suppose the actual actions are quite granular, but we grade the penalty on some coarser interval which we believe produces appropriate penalties.
+Then refine the penalty interval arbitrarily; by applying the triangle inequality for each $u\in \mathcal{U}_A$  in the penalty calculation, we see that the penalty is monotonically increasing in the action granularity.
+On the other hand, $a_\text{unit}$ remains a single action, so the scaled penalty also has this property.
-- As long as $\text{ImpactUnit} > 0$, it will appropriately scale other impacts, as we expect it varies right along with those impacts it scales.
+> - As long as $\text{ImpactUnit} > 0$, it will appropriately scale other impacts, as we expect it varies right along with those impacts it scales.
 Although having potentiallysmall denominators in utility functions is generally bad, I think it's fine here.
-- If the current step's immediate or long-term $\text{ImpactUnit}=0$, we can simply assign 1.01 penalty to each non-$\varnothing$ action, compelling the agent to inaction.
+> - If the current step's immediate or long-term $\text{ImpactUnit}=0$, we can simply assign 1.01 penalty to each non-$\varnothing$ action, compelling the agent to inaction.
 If we have the agent indicate that it has entered this mode, we can take it offline immediately.
-- One might worry that impact can be "hidden" in the lesser of the long-term and immediate penalties; halving $N$ fixes this.
+> - One might worry that impact can be "hidden" in the lesser of the long-term and immediate penalties; halving $N$ fixes this.

 ### Penalty Permanence